UConn Huskies football: First Randy Edsall era (1999–2010)

-2003 First season at Rentschler field

 The success continued in 2003, when Connecticut began play in Rentschler Field.
 They would finish the season with an overall record of 9–3.
 They opened the season with their first victory vs. a Big Ten team (34–10 over Indiana) and the final game of the season provided their first victory over an ACC opponent, when they defeated Wake Forest, 51–17.
 It was only the third time that a non-conference team had scored over 50 points in an ACC stadium.
 Despite the stellar record, the Huskies were not invited to play in a bowl game, largely due to their lack of conference affiliation.

-2004 First season in the Big East

-The Huskies played their first Big East conference game on September 17, 2004 when they dropped a 27–7 decision at Boston College.
+The Huskies played their first Big East conference game on September 17, 2004, when they dropped a 27–7 decision at Boston College.
 Their first Big East conference win came only 13 days later, when they defeated Pittsburgh 29–17.
 They completed their first season in the conference in 5th place with a record of 3–3.
 That year's overall record of 8–4 was enough to garner an invitation to the 2004 Motor City Bowl, the first bowl invitation in the school's history.
 The attendance of 52,552 was, at the time, a record crowd for the Bowl.